takelley1/dotfiles/.github/README.md

       sudo chmod +s /bin/brightnessctl
       ```

-1. create symlinks according to which config files you wish to use
+1. **create symlinks according to which config files you wish to use:**
    1. symlink Xdefaults based on preferred urxvt font size:
       ```bash
       cd ~/